 Annual City Vehicle Stickers

 City residents who own a vehicle are required to have a valid annual city sticker regardless of where the vehicle is registered.
 New residents and those who recently purchased a vehicle have 30 days to come into compliance.
-Annual city stickers are sold through the Chicago City Clerk office ONLY.
-You can purchase an annual city sticker at the following locations:
+City stickers are sold through the Chicago City Clerk's office.
+We do not sell city stickers at the 32nd Ward office.
+You can purchase a sticker at the following locations:

 City Clerk office – 121 N LaSalle, Room 107